xxvelho/xxvelho/README.md

 - 👋 Hi, I’m Elivelton Bouteille.
-- 👀 I’m interested in learn new things.
 - 🌱 I’m currently learning C.
 - 📫 To contact me, just send an email to eliveltoncontact@gmail.com